History Along the Highlands Trail in Pennsylvania

-There are so many notable historic features of national and state significance found along the planned route of the Highlands Trail that illustrate how humans have settled this rich region over the past 12,000 years.
+Many historic resources of national and state significance found along the planned route of the Highlands Trail in Pennsylvania illustrate how humans have settled the region over the past 12,000 years.

-The easternmost portion of the trail begins at the Delaware River – a designated National Wild and Scenic River– in Riegelsville Borough, which is a listed as on the National Register of Historic Places.
-The Highlands Trail follows the D&L Trail – a National Recreation Trail- through Delaware Canal State Park – a National Landmark.
-Following the trail north from Riegelsville leads you to the historic cities of Easton and Bethlehem where the D&L Trail is adjacent to the Lehigh River and Canal.
-Both cities feature numerous noteworthy historic structures and sites.
-In particular, the Central Bethlehem National Historic District is historically important for its Moravian cultural heritage and the south side of Bethlehem was the site of iron and steel making operations that were the heart of the American Industrial Revolution.
+The eastern end of the trail begins at the Delaware River, a designated National Wild and Scenic River, in Riegelsville Borough, listed on the National Register of Historic Places.
+The Highlands Trail follows the D&L Trail, a National Heritage Corridor, through Delaware Canal State Park, a National Landmark.
+Following the trail north from Riegelsville leads to the historic cities of Easton and Bethlehem.
+In this area, the D&L Trail is adjacent to the Lehigh River and Canal.
+Both cities feature numerous historic structures and sites.
+In particular, the Central Bethlehem National Historic District is significant for its Moravian cultural heritage and the south side of Bethlehem was the site of iron and steel making operations that were the heart of the American Industrial Revolution.

 The significant historic feature in this part of the Pennsylvania Highlands is the Delaware and Lehigh National Heritage Corridor.
 The D&L Trail follows the towpath of the Delaware Canal and the Lehigh Canal for most of its 165 mile length.
 The importance of this and other early canal systems is beautifully interpreted at the National Canal Museum, which is located in Hugh Moore Park in the City of Easton.